-The Company's U.S. facilities and services are classified into categories, which include acute inpatient psychiatric facilities; specialty treatment facilities; residential treatment centers and outpatient community-based services.
-Acute inpatient psychiatric facilities provide care in order to stabilize patients that are either a threat to themselves or to others.
-The acute setting provides around the clock observation, daily intervention and monitoring by psychiatrists.
-Its facilities that offer acute care services provide evaluation and crisis stabilization of patients with severe psychiatric diagnoses through a medical delivery model that incorporates structured and intensive medical and behavioral therapies with around the clock monitoring by a psychiatrist, psychiatric trained nurses, therapists and other direct care staff.
+The Company's U.S. Facilities and services can be classified into the categories, including acute inpatient psychiatric facilities; specialty treatment facilities; residential treatment centers, and outpatient community-based services.
+Acute inpatient psychiatric facilities provide a level of care in order to stabilize patients that are either a threat to themselves or to others.
+The acute setting provides 24-hour observation, daily intervention and monitoring by psychiatrists.
+Its facilities that offer acute care services provide evaluation and crisis stabilization of patients with severe psychiatric diagnoses through a medical delivery model that incorporates structured and intensive medical and behavioral therapies with 24-hour monitoring by a psychiatrist, psychiatric trained nurses, therapists and other direct care staff.

-The Company's community-based services are divided into approximately two age groups, which include children and adolescents, and young children.
-Community-based programs are designed to provide therapeutic treatment to children and adolescents having a clinically defined emotional, psychiatric or chemical dependency disorder.
-Community-based programs developed for these age groups provide an array of therapeutic services to a risk population of children.
-These children suffer from severe congenital, neurobiological, speech or motor and early onset psychiatric disorders.
-These services are provided in clinics and employ a treatment model.
+The Company's community-based services can be divided into two age groups: children and adolescents (seven to 18 years of age) and young children (three months to six years of age).
+Community-based programs are designed to provide therapeutic treatment to children and adolescents having a clinically defined emotional, psychiatric or chemical dependency disorder while enabling the youth to remain at home and within their community.
+Community-based programs developed for these age groups provide an array of therapeutic services to a very high-risk population of children.
+These children suffer from severe congenital, neurobiological, speech/motor and early onset psychiatric disorders.
+These services are provided in clinics and employ a treatment model that is consistent with its interdisciplinary medical treatment approach.
 Depending on their individual needs and treatment plan, children receive speech, physical, occupational and psychiatric interventions that are coordinated with services provided by their referring primary care physician.
-The children receive treatment during regular business hours.
-The U.S. Facilities segment includes approximately 200 behavioral healthcare facilities with approximately 7,700 beds in over 40 states and Puerto Rico.

-The Company competes with Universal Health Services, Inc. and National Health Service.
+The Company competes with Universal Health Services and National Health Service.